GentleCure Blog

 One of the bigger differences between squamous and basal cell skin cancers is that squamous cell carcinoma is much more likely to spread.
 Even though keratoacanthoma is not cancer, it’s best to have these lesions removed as soon as they are found to limit risk.

-To learn more about how Image-Guided SRT works and whether or not it’s right for your common skin cancer diagnosis, call our skin cancer information specialists at 312-456-7890.
+To learn more about how Image-Guided SRT works and whether it’s right for your common skin cancer diagnosis, call our skin cancer information specialists at 855-936-4411.
 We’re here to answer your questions and give you the information you need to make an informed decision.